No. The master’s programs are separate programs that terminate with the master’s degree.

 Often this information is used by departments to ensure that appropriate faculty members have a chance to review relevant applications and to help in making decisions such as first year advisor assignments.
 However, it is also important to be selective and show thoughtfulness.
 Simply listing the names of every professor in your program or division will not impress anybody.

-The departments that will offer the M.Eng. for the Class of 2023 are
+The departments that will offer the M.Eng. for the Class of 2026 with the following deadlines are:

 It is a two-semester, course-based Master of Engineering degree.